Reddone/case-ql/README.md

 So the entire project can be summarized with:

-**"You write the code, and the code itself will tell you if you can do certain operations, with the promise that everything will be serializable."**
+**"You write the code, and the code itself will tell you if you can do certain operations, with the promise that everything will be serializable"**

 You are responsible for writing case classes for entities, filters, modifiers and links; in exchange, you get a compile time checking on your case classes and you get a runtime query generation mechanism which let you traduce a JSON like